mathoman918/example-repo/README.md

 ## How to Run

 Ensure you have Python installed on your computer.
-Save the code in a file named, for example, `triathlon_award.py`.
-Open a terminal or command prompt and navigate to the folder containing the file.
+Save the code in a file named, for example, triathlon_award.py. the naming must have .py Open a terminal or command prompt and navigate to the folder containing the file.
 Run the program using the command:or the ctrl+shift+D shortcut